A sought-after musician throughout the New York

 appearances throughout the US, the Ravinia Festival, Tanglewood, Caramoor, as

-well as in Germany and Austria.
+well as in Germany, Austria and France.
 Ms. Sullivan co-curated a chamber music

 performance with The Knights at SubCulture in 2015, and has recorded several Knights albums for